Historical cities and settlements of Russia are settlements of historical and archaeological importance.

 At the beginning of the 19th century the Mariinskaya water system that started functioning in 1810 contributed greatly to the city's development.
 It connected the Baltic Sea and the Volga.
 In 1828 the construction of Duke Alexander Württembergsky canal (67 km) was finished.
 It connected the Mariinskaya water system and the Northern Dvina.
 In 1846 the Belozersk by-pass canal (67 km) was put into action.
 This network of navigable canals attracted investments of the Russian Government into this transportation route.
 All this stimulated local economic development.
 The cathedrals, churches and mansions of the city which survived in its original form witness the thriving city.

-Now Belozersk is an administrative centre with 52 historical and cultural monuments included into the state preservation program.
+Now Belozersk is an administrative centre with 52 historical and cultural monuments included into the state preservation program, seven of them are objects of federal significance.

 The Mariinskaya water system that was put into action in 1810 gave boost to economic and cultural development of Vytegra at the beginning of the 19th century.